 How to Evolve

 Eviolite buys the setup turn.
 Venonat clicks Agility, then starts cleaning with Leechlife and utility options.
-Adamant nature with a spread EV build EVs makes sure nothing tanks a boosted hit comfortably.
+Adamant nature with spread EVs makes sure nothing tanks a boosted hit comfortably.

 Best Build